 How to Choose Tomahawk Disc

-When choosing a tomahawk disc, there are several factors to consider that will affect the quality and the result of the throw.
-The first two are related to two factors affecting the flight while the last two are considered external factors that will somehow affect the quality and the result of the throw.
+When choosing a tomahawk disc, there are several factors to consider that will affect the flight and the result of the throw.
+The first two are related to two factors affecting the flight while the last two are considered external factors that will somehow affect the result of the throw.

 If you want to learn how stability affects the disc, then consider bringing your most understable driver and your most overstable disc.
 Then try to release each disc with different angles for you to see how it does.
 If you try to observe, an understandable disc will usually turn over a lot more quickly while also having more glide in it depending on the objective of the shot you are making.

-When throwing a tomahawk at different angles of release, it can produce different types of results depending on the other factors such as the wind and the distance.
+When throwing a tomahawk at different angles of release, it can produce different types of results depending on the other factors such as the wind and height of the throw.

 Also, the more overstable the disc is, the more straight up and down it will hit the ground.
 Meanwhile, the less stable disc when thrown at similar strength and power has more chances of flipping over and land flat to the field.
-Overstable disc usually has more chance of moving left and right and it goes farther or achieved more distance but with lesser accuracy.
+Overstable disc usually has more chance of moving right to left fast, while understable will generally move right to left more slowly.

-To sum it up, the more stability the disc has, the more it will translate to a longer distance provided that you have the arm speed of an overhand.
-Meanwhile, if your arms speed does not match up with the disc, you will never get a full flight of your throw.
+To sum it up, the more stability the disc has, the more it will translate to a shorter distance provided that you have the arm speed of an overhand.
+Meanwhile, if your arms speed does match up with the disc, you will get less of a full flight (disc moves to the right and fades left spiking its edge into the ground) of your throw.

 My personal choice is to carry and put 3 overhand discs in the bag.
 One stable, one overstable, and one understable disc will give you different options for different shots just like the backhand.